 The swimming end provides between 80 metres and 165 metres, depending on the season, of deep spring water for those who prefer to swim outdoors.
 The average depth is approximately three metres increasing to six metres under the diving area.
 There are two springboards and two fixed diving boards (5 metres and 7.5 metres).
 There is a sauna to warm up in before or after your swim.

 The Lake is fed by spring water, and is surrounded by trees.
 The lake is a wildlife haven with many wildflowers and aquatic plants.
 Birds include moorhens, mallards, herons and kingfishers.

-Henleaze Lake is a designated EU Bathing Water site.
+Henleaze Lake is an EU Bathing Water site.